QuangBK/generativeAgent_LLM/README.md

 This is the implementation of paper ["Generative Agents: Interactive Simulacra of Human Behavior"](https://arxiv.org/pdf/2304.03442.pdf).
 This is based on the [Langchain implementation](https://python.langchain.com/en/latest/use_cases/agent_simulations/characters.html).
 We improve and add more features to make it like the original paper as much as possible.
 For more explaination, please check [my medium post](https://medium.com/@gartist/implement-generative-agent-with-local-llm-guidance-and-langchain-full-features-fa57655f3de1).

+Note that: I just fixed a conflict between current prompts and the guidance.
+I recommend using the guidance==0.063 because of the stability.

 ### Supported Features:
 - [x] Work with local LLM
 - [x] Memory and Retrieval